radiodee1/awesome-chatbot/virtualenv/README.md

 ## Virtual Environment

 You need to install python3.7 or build it yourself before launching the virtual environment scripts.
+You might need `libffi-dev`.

 Files in this folder:
 * `do_make_virtualenv_bash.sh` -- run once to add a few lines to your bash file that will let you run a virtualenv from the terminal easily.